min2ha/ukwa-site/content/target/16196/index.en.md

   "start_date": "2015-07-01T10:00:00Z"
 }

-# British Institute of Professional Photography (BIPP), The

 <p>The British Institute of Professional Photography (BIPP) is an internationally recognised qualifying organisation with over 100 years experience in supporting and networking photographers.
 They are a not-for-profit organisation delivering education, qualifications and professional development to photographers.</p>